-Our review of the literature on animal conformity has revealed a quasi-absence of evidence for conformity in the context of mate choice (Tab.
-1).
-The only example of conformity in mate choice is a study in fruit flies (Drosophila melanogaster) where females develop mating preferences for a certain male phenotype in a conformist manner (Danchin et al., 2018).
+Our review of the literature on non-human animal conformity has revealed a quasi-absence of evidence for conformity in the context of mate choice (Tab.
+1, with the nuance we introduce in the next section).
+The only clear example of conformity in mate choice in any animal including humans is a study in fruit flies (Drosophila melanogaster) where females develop mating preferences for a certain male phenotype in a conformist manner (Danchin et al., 2018).
 In that study, as long as there was a majority of demonstrator females copulating with males of a given phenotype, observer females copied this choice and developed a similarly significant bias for males of that specific phenotype whatever the level of majority in the population.
-As a result, the response function of observer females followed a step function (as the blue curve of Fig. 1), with females learning equally well to prefer the most commonly chosen male colour whatever the level of majority, which in that study varied experimentally from 100% to only 60%.
+As a result, the response function of observer females followed a step function (as the green dotted curve of Fig. 1b), with females learning equally well to prefer the most commonly chosen male colour whatever the level of majority, which in that study varied experimentally from 100% to only 60%.
 However, a certain number of individuals did not copy the majority for whatever reason (e.g., being anti-conformists or individual learners).
 A simple model also suggested that this strong conformity in mate choice might generate surprisingly long-lasting traditions of preferring one male phenotype at the local scale (Danchin et al., 2018).

 The drosophila result on conformity calls for an evolutionary explanation.
 Interestingly, conformity in the context of mate choice is reminiscent of the well-known Fisher runaway process (Fisher, 1930).
-We now propose and provide a generic model for a possible two-step evolutionary scenario rooted in this process, which unfolds at two different spatial scales.
+According to this process, both male traits and female preferences are supposed to be under genetic control.
+Under such conditions, as soon as females develop some preference, females tend to mate with their preferred male phenotype, which automatically generates a statistical correlation between the male trait and the female preference.
+This generates a linkage disequilibrium of purely statistical nature.
+However, it should be remembered that in the 1930, the term genetic had a completely different meaning than the molecular one we give it today 70 years after the discovery of the DNA and the genetic code.
+In Fisher’s time, genetic had the purely statistical meaning of “something that is heritable or transmitted leading to parent-offspring resemblance” (Danchin et al., 2004).
+This statistical meaning corresponds to what we now call “inclusive heritability”, i. e. parent-offspring resemblance due to genetic or non-genetic information being transferred from parents to offspring (Danchin & Wagner, 2010; Danchin et al., 2011).
+Such resemblance can involve DNA sequence variation (which is probably partly valid for the male trait), but could also result from the cultural transmission of female preference.
+What matters, is that females transmit their preference to their daughter, and fathers their trait to their sons.
+Hence, unavoidably, the female trait becomes statistically associated to the male trait producing a self-reinforcing process called the Fisher runaway process.
+Based on this understanding of the Fisherian process, we now propose and provide a generic model for a possible two-step evolutionary scenario rooted in this process, which unfolds at two different spatial scales.